kbroman/Talk_DataCleaning/transcript.md

     but 21 in a different file.

 16. Next, check any calculations.
 For example, HOMA_IR is the ratio of serum glucose to insulin.
-On the left I plot the values from a data file on the x-axis and my recalculated values on the y-axis.
+And so we can re-calculate it and compare it to what's provided.
 This is useful both to check for errors and to check our understanding of the calculation.

     The results look the same, but note that I've separated out missing values, and there are some values that are missing but maybe shouldn't be.

-    When you're looking for differences, it's often best to plot the differences directly.
+    When you're looking for differences, it's good to plot the differences directly.
     They look like just rounding errors, but note that there's a group of values that have been rounded more